thomasgaozx/thomasgaozx.github.io/GoogleDriveApiSetup.md

         print('Uploaded "%s" (%s)' % (filename, res['mimeType']))
 ```

-You might be getting an error telling you that _client_secret.json_ doesnt exists.
+You might be getting an error telling you that _client_secret.json_ doesn't exists.
 You can just replace the `'client_secret.json'` from the code with `'credential.json'`.
 This is the json that tells Google endpoint that you are a permitted user of its API.

 One way to obtain the json file: go to Developer Console, create project, and find a way to create client id.
 Once you created client id, you should find a button somewhere that says '_Download Json_'.
 Click that button, and '_client_secretxxxxxxx.json_' should be downloaded.